fossabot/qtmud/README.md

 qtMUD is a Python3 package for developing and hosting MUDs, Multi-User Dimensions.

-Complete documentation is available locally at [ReadTheDocs](http://qtmud.readthedocs.io/en/latest/).
+Complete documentation is available at [ReadTheDocs](http://qtmud.readthedocs.io/en/latest/).

 * [Installation](#Installation)
 * [Usage](#Usage)